 With all this talk of premium Iranian caviar, you might be wondering how to get some of these luxurious pearls on your plate – more specifically, your mother-of-pearl spoon.

-This is easier said than done due to restrictions and high prices, but you can indulge in this delicacy if you know where to look on the web.
+This is easier said than done due to restrictions and their high price tag, but you can indulge in this delicacy if you know where to look on the web.
 Here are some tips to bring Iranian caviar into your life.

 Navigating labels is key in the world of caviar, and it’s very important that you know the details before putting money down on Iranian caviar.